-If the first prompt is meant to capture your first stop on your post-MBA trajectory, the second is meant to capture your last.
+If the first goals prompt is meant to capture your first stop on your post-MBA trajectory, the second is meant to capture your last.
 What is your dream job?
-What role and impact do you want to have 20, 30, 40, 50 years from now?
+What role and impact do you want to have 20, 30, 40 years from now?
 What legacy do you want to leave?
 What is your compelling vision for the future?
 My colleagues and I are especially excited to read your response here, as this reflects how you aspire to better the world through business.

 Let me take a moment to return to a key phrase in our awareness criterion: strong candidates will have coherent goals that are both audacious in scope yet grounded in reality.
-I can’t overstate the importance of this balance.
+We can’t overstate the importance of this balance.
 On one hand, the Tuck School and the world of business need wise, decisive leaders who dream big.
 You don’t better the world through low ambition, so share your highest aspirations with us.
 At the same time, remember that judgment is an essential aptitude of wise leadership.
 You need that good judgment to identify the right steps on the path to your goals, and to assess whether the Tuck MBA makes sense as one of those steps.

 Both your short- and long-term goals should be ambitious and realistic, though on the margin, we will expect your long-term goals to tilt towards the former and your short-term goals to tilt towards the latter.
 This balance will be the hallmark of strong responses to these prompts.
-We’re not taking an opinion on the industry, the function, the geography, or the ideology of what you aspire to do.
+We’re not taking an opinion on the industry, function, geography, or ideology of what you aspire to do.
 Instead, we’re assessing that your goals are coherent, ambitious, and purposeful.

 One other quick note, because you have shared your goals here, it is not necessary to restate them in your response to essay 1.
 Instead, you can focus that answer on why an MBA and why an MBA from Tuck will help you achieve these goals.